-The realisation price per Unit of the Sub-Fund or Class of a Sub-Fund on each Dealing Day shall be an amount equal to the net asset value per Unit of the Sub-Fund or Class of a Sub-Fund (as provided for in Clause 10(C) of the Deed) as at the Valuation Point in relation to such Dealing Day, such amount to be calculated up to five decimal places and truncated at four decimal places (or such other number of decimal places as the Managers may from time to time determine with the approval of the Trustee).
-The amount due to an investor on the realisation of such a Unit shall be the realisation price per Unit (less any Realisation Charge, Fiscal and sale charges and any rounding in respect thereof).
+The realisation price per Unit (as provided in Clause 15(F) of the Deed) on each Dealing Day shall be an amount equal to the net asset value per Unit (as provided for in Clause 10(C) of the Deed) as at the Valuation Point in relation to such Dealing Day, such amount to be calculated up to five decimal places and truncated at four decimal places (or such other number of decimal places as the Managers may from time to time determine with the approval of the Trustee) and taking into account the Realisation Fee, where applicable.
+The amount due to an investor on the realisation of such a Unit shall be the realisation price per Unit (less any Realisation Fee, Fiscal and Sale Charges and any rounding in respect thereof).

-The Managers may, subject to the prior approval of the Trustee, change the method of determining the realisation price as provided in Clause 14(F) of the Deed, and the Trustee shall determine if investors should be informed of such change.
+The Managers may, subject to the prior approval of the Trustee, change the method of determining the realisation price as provided in Clause 15(F) of the Deed, and the Trustee shall determine if the investors should be informed of such change.

-12.4 Numerical example of how the amount paid to an investor is calculated, based on the sale of 500 Units and based on a notional realisation price of S\$1.0000:

-500 Units Х S\$1.0000 = S\$500 - S\$0 = S\$500
+12.4 Numerical example of how the amount paid to an investor is calculated based on the sale of 1,000.00 Units of Class A SGD of the Sub-Fund and based on a notional realisation price of SGD1.0000 e.g. 1,000.00 Units Х SGD1.0000 = SGD1,000 - SGD 0 = SGD1,000 Your realisation request Realisation Price Your realisation proceeds Realisation Fee (which is currently nil) Your net realisation proceeds

-e.g.

-Your Realisation Your Realisation Your Net

-Realisation Price Realisation Charge Realisation

-Request Proceeds (which is Proceeds

-currently nil)
+\ Or in USD for Class A USD Units.
+No Realisation Fee is currently imposed.

 The above example is for illustration purposes only and is not an indication of the future or likely performance of the Sub-Fund.
 The actual realisation price will fluctuate according to the net asset value of the Sub-Fund.
+No Realisation Fee is imposed presently.